jdetras/SNP-Seekv3-Manual/docs/source/getting_started/annotate_snp_list.md

 Set "**All**" to search all Gene models available.

 Tick the box to "**Include gene interactions (RiceNetv2, PRIN)**" and "**Gene Ontology**" annotations.
-You may choose to add more to gather mor annotations for this region.
+You may choose to add more to gather more annotations for this region.

 ```{image} /_static/image15.png
 :alt: